Zoxxs/odin-recipes/README.md

 First TOP project

-Making basic website using HTML basics learned so far, as well as utilizing GitHub im the process.
+Making basic website using HTML basics learned so far, as well as utilizing GitHub in the process.